Wildblood née Leeming, 91, died January 30, 2022 in Stockport near Manchester. For

 Jessie Inches Up In The World.
 She was a low-down newborn on this site for months.
 Now we see her after climbing a notch last Christmas with her geographical and biological parents, Bruce and Megan Wildblood-Crawford.
 The location of the holiday family portrait was not disclosed, but judging by the summer clothing, it is bound to be down home in New Zealand.
 The kewt Kiwi caught her first breath in Christchurch during October 2005.

-The youngest Wildblood I know of, Sienna, was born one month later, in November 2005.
+The youngest Wildblood I knew of then, Sienna, was born one month later, in November 2005.
 The little squirt lives with father Sean and mother Britt in Camp Hill near Brisbane, Qld!
-No births have come to our attention in 2006 through mid-October, but come Christmas if one comes it will bring good cheer.

 Here are the ancestors of Sean, Thomas and Martha, who moved from Shrewsbury, Shropshire, first to lay communications cables, and then to raise poultry at Armidale, NSW.